 Aside from the locations mentioned, the rest of our half day excursion included a van tour of the island where the guide would stop by the side of the road to point out plants, spices and other vegetation.
 We were back to the resort by 1:30 PM.

-Nick, my husband, and I are seasoned Sandals guests.
-I’ve listed the all-inclusive Sandals resort locations we’ve visited in order of preference:
+Nick, my husband, and I are seasoned Sandals Resort guests.
+I’ve listed the all-inclusive Sandals Resort locations we’ve visited in order of preference:

 Sandals Lasource Grenada makes the top of our resort vacation list and we would most certainly visit again.
 The weather, staff, gluten free food options, activities and proximity to the airport make this location a must visit.

 This review of the Sandals Grenada resort is not a sponsored article.
-All opinions are my own.
+I have personally paid to stay at this resort and all opinions are my own.